Joi/joi.github.io/_webpages/homepage.md

 There are recipes on this site.
 My recipes have the full instructions.
 The recipes from books and other sites have the ingredients and a link to the full recipe when available.

 I have a "pages" section of topics organized a bit like a wiki.
-I "posts" which are organized by date and are a bit like blog posts.
+I have "posts" which are organized by date and are a bit like blog posts.
 Lastly, I have "meal notes" which are notes from preparing meals.
 These notes are linked to recipes.
 There are tags on all of these pages and recipes that provide a way to browse the site.

 Here are a few of the pages: